A Parenting Plan is a workable agreement focused on the future and primarily on what is in the best interest of the

 With whom and the frequency the children spend time with e.g. parents; grandparents; relatives; friends; and others; and

-Any other aspects of care, welfare and development of the children.
+Any other aspects of care, welfare and development for the children.

 Parenting Plans are different from a Parenting Order.
 A Parenting Order is made upon application to the Family Court of Australia and is legally enforceable.

 A Parenting Plan is a non-enforceable Agreement and may be varied time to time by mutual agreement without Court approval.
 A Parenting Order by consent to giving the parties a greater sense of security with the arrangements.
 Parenting Orders may subsequently be varied by a Parenting Plan without subsequent Court Order.

 Property & Asset Distribution

 While negotiation about Property can be complex, The Family Law Act provides that any agreement should seek to make a ‘fair and equitable’ distribution of the assets pool.

 Our FDRPs will support the parties to reach Agreement using the following 4 Step process.

 Step 1 - Identify & value the assets